TedHusted/awake/awake.md/awake.md

 The pair bowed to the council before leaving the circle.

 Rhea: The Omnibots were working to infiltrate the nation of Cháoxiǎn.
 It is a poor nation and the bots were automating factories to raise the standard of living.
 We agreed to let three Omnibots drones remain on Terra.
-They will coordinate the Cháoxiǎn automation program, under our supervision.
+They will coordinate the automation program, under our supervision.
+For the time being, Cháoxiǎn is unaware that several of their key officials are drones.

 The hologram shows a propaganda poster featuring the JuJa worker bot.